Pietro Accardi

-Pietro Accardi (born 12 September 1982) is an Italian former professional footballer who works as the sporting director of Empoli.
-His usual position was at left-back but he could also play at centre-back.
+Pietro Accardi (born 12 September 1982) is an Italian former professional footballer who played as a defender.

 Playing career

 Palermo

 Born in Palermo, Sicily, Accardi started his senior career with Serie C1 side Marsala.
-In 2000, he left for Franco Sensi's Palermo and played two seasons in its youth teams.
-In although Maurizio Zamparini took over the club in 2002 and bought several players from Venezia his previously own, Accardi secured a place in starting line-up at the start of 2002–03 Serie B season and won promotion to Serie A in 2004.
+In 2000, he left for Franco Sensi's Palermo and played two seasons in their youth teams.
+Following the club's takeover by Maurizio Zamparini in 2002 and despite the arrival of several players from Venezia, Accardi secured a place in the starting line-up at the start of 2002–03 Serie B season and won promotion to Serie A in 2004.

-He also received several call-up from Italy U21 Serie B team for training sessions from 2002 to 2004.
-He was pulled out from squad by injury before the match against Belgium U21.
+He also received several call-ups from Italy U21 Serie B team for training sessions from 2002 to 2004.
+He was pulled out from the squad by injury before the match against Belgium U21.

-In 2004–05 Serie A season, the club signed Fabio Grosso and Accardi worked as the understudy of Grosso.
+In the 2004–05 Serie A season, the club signed Fabio Grosso, and Accardi worked as Grosso's understudy.

 Sampdoria

 In 2006–07 Serie A season, Palermo sold both Grosso and Accardi.
 Accardi (€2 million), along with midfielder Massimo Bonanni (50% for €2 million) and centre-back Christian Terlizzi (50% for €1.5 million) moved to Sampdoria, which as the piece-weight to sign midfielder Aimo Diana (€5 million) and left-back Marco Pisano (€4 million).

 Accardi immediately became one of the starting XI for the Genoa based club.
-He was injured in the 2007–08 UEFA Cup 2nd qualifying round. whin ruled him out until November.
+He was injured in the 2007–08 UEFA Cup 2nd qualifying round, ruling him out until November.

-In the 2009–10 Serie A season he lost his place in starting line-up to Reto Ziegler.
+In the 2009–10 Serie A season, he lost his place in the starting line-up to Reto Ziegler.

 After the club's relegation to Serie B and the departure of Ziegler, he re-took the starting place.